 Take three measurements – the depth of the return air duct, the height, and the width of the space where you air filter slides in.
 See below.

-Check this out – The MERV rating is a measurement scale that was designed in the 80s by ASHRAE.
-It’s used to rate how efficient air filters are.
+Check this out – The MERV rating (which stands for "Minimum Efficiency Reporting Value") is a measurement scale that was designed in the 80s by ASHRAE.
+It’s used to rate the efficiency of air filters.

 Ratings are on a scale from 1 to 20.
-The higher the number, the less particles can slip through.
-At the same time, it’s much harder on your air flow and HVAC unit.
+The higher the number, the fewer particles can slip through.
+However, it’s also much harder on your air flow and HVAC unit.

 MERV 11 traps 85%, like smoke and allergy inducing particles,